SpenceKonde/megaTinyCore/megaavr/extras/Tuning.md

 * You can power the reference board and target from the same power source.

 #### Step 2: Load the tuner
-If you arent sure that nothing uses pin0 (including for serial or some other interface), upload something inoffensive like bare minimum first
+If you aren't sure that nothing uses pin0 (including for serial or some other interface), upload something inoffensive like bare minimum first

 Open the megaTinyTune example (under megaTinyCore) Select the target chip, set it for 16 or 20 MHz, and disable millis.